Static Memory Management

 }

-In the above code, since xs
+In the code above, xs

 // after compilation (pseudo-code)